ncform/ncform/STD-COMP.md

   clearable: false, // Whether to display the clear button
   type: 'date', // year/month/date/week/datetime
   format: '', // Format display
-}
+  valueFormat: '', // The format of the output value.
+Empty means a millisecond string }
 ```